davidjamesstone/vsd/README.md

 Create any folder with the name ending in `.db` and `vsd` will treat this as a database directory.
 Any `.json` file contained within will be assumed to be a database model definition.
 `vsd` will then present a visual GUI db designer.

-While the designer is modelled heavily on functionality available in `mongoose`, the model created is abstracted and could be used to create db schema to generate databases than mongo.
+While the designer is modelled heavily on functionality available in (mongoosejs)[http://mongoosejs.com/], the model created is abstract and could be used to create db schema to generate databases other than mongo.

-The npm package [vsd-db-mongoose](https://www.npmjs.com/package/vsd-db-mongoose) converts the `.json` to mongoose schema that can then be used.
+The npm package [vsd-db-mongoose](https://www.npmjs.com/package/vsd-db-mongoose) converts the `.json` to mongoose schema and models.
 This is currently the only generator available.

 There are several demo models contained in the `test` directory.
 Here's some screenshots: